tudurom/windowchef/README.md

 * Move, teleport, enlarge/shrink and resize windows
 * Maximize windows vertically/horizontally/fully
 	* Supports maximizing via EWMH
-* Close windows (either killing them or via ICCCM)
+* Close windows (either by killing them or via ICCCM)
 * Put windows in a virtual grid.
 * Snap windows in the corners or in the middle of the screen
 * Cycle windows forwards and backwards